williamcaban/openshift-servicemesh/README.md

 `oc create -f 5.0_oc_create_custom_resource_istio_installation-UPDATE_THIS.yaml`

-- Watch for the deployment to complete (about 15 minutes)
+- Watch for the deployment to complete (it takes about 10 minutes)

 `./6.0_oc_get_pods_istio_system.sh`

-Wait until you see the `openshift-ansible-istio-installer-job-...` go into `Comleted` state.
-Break out of the watch script (CTRL-C) and run it again.
+Wait until you see the `openshift-ansible-istio-installer-job-xxxxx` goes into `Comleted` state.

+Break out of the watch script (CTRL-C) and list the pods in the ServiceMesh project.

+`oc get pods -n istio-system`

 Output must be similar to the following output (names will vary)